minamocake/SmartProductInspection/README.md

 cd SmartProductInspection
 ```

-*When using for the first time, you must delete all files of list folder.
+*When using for the first time, you must delete all files of "list" folder.

 ## Training